Nazareth, Pennsylvania: 20th and 21st centuries

-Nazareth's residents' religion reflected a largely German background in evangelical churches of fairly large sizes for such a small town, divided among the Moravian, Lutheran, Reformed (now part of the United Church of Christ), and Roman Catholic worship centers of the town.
-The town also hosted a fairly sizable Italian and Polish population, which largely attended Holy Family Catholic Church, in the area.
+Nazareth residents' religion reflected a largely German background in evangelical churches of fairly large sizes for such a small town, divided among the Moravian, Lutheran, German Reformed (now part of the United Church of Christ), and Roman Catholic worship centers of the town.
+The town also hosted a sizable Italian and Polish population, which largely attended Holy Family Catholic Church.

-During a great immigration to the eastern Pennsylvania counties of the late 1900s from New Jersey and New York, the population expanded significantly.
+Amidst extensive migration to eastern Pennsylvania counties from New Jersey and New York in the late 20th century, the population expanded significantly.
 Developers from New Jersey were responding to tighter controls and regulations on new construction in the state of New Jersey by moving their enterprises to Pennsylvania.

-This new expansion and housing boom was enabled by the local completion of the interstate system of highways, first begun by former U.S. President Dwight Eisenhower in the 1950s.
+This new expansion and housing boom was enabled by the local completion of the Interstate Highway System, first begun by former U.S. President Dwight Eisenhower in the 1950s.
 In the Nazareth area, this was caused by the completion of the nearby Pennsylvania Route 33, which ran north and south, thereby connecting Interstate 78, U.S. Route 22, and Interstate 80, all of which ran east–west, and the completion of the Interstate 78 southern Lehigh Valley corridor high speed interstate, which connected the Lehigh Valley to New Jersey and New York City to the east and Harrisburg and Pittsburgh to the west.

 The Nazareth Historic District was added to the National Register of Historic Places in 1988.